Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 2. **Dynamic Grade Scale**

-   - Utilized an OpenAPI specification to define a robust API structure for retrieving the latest grade scale data.
+   - Utilised an OpenAPI specification to define a robust API structure for retrieving the latest grade scale data.
    - The getGradeScale function in the backend ensures accurate and up-to-date information for users.

 3. **Technological Toolbox**

    - Built the core of the application with JavaScript and React, blending functionality with a polished look.
    - Employed a PostgreSQL database managed through the `db.js` module, enhancing the backend capabilities.
-   - Dockerized the application, streamlining the deployment process and ensuring consistency across different environments.
+   - Dockerised the application, streamlining the deployment process and ensuring consistency across different environments.

 ### Learning Journey: